DimitrovViktor/Code-Snippet-Manager/README.md

  - Snippet adding - append snippet at the end of file
  - Language adding - allows the user to write what language the snippet is in
  - Tag adding - users can add tags to the snippet (current limit is 10, can be increased easily)
+ - Language Search - users can search up snippets by giving the language as input

 ## To-do:
  - Add snippet search (via tags, languages and keywords) (in progress)